Bombe/obs-dj-overlay/README.md

 ![Screenshot of the admin interface](images/admin-interface.png)

+This screenshot shows most of obs-dj-overlay’s features in action.
+On the left side there are input fields for everything you can change during runtime, on the right side there’s a preview of the rendered overlay, the current stream on Twitch and the Twitch chat.

+The different sections in the admin interface are independent from one another, i.e. you can change track info without at the same time changing the show info.
+Modified fields are shown in red to give a clear indication that unsaved data is present.

+The preview looks different from the Twitch stream because OBS’s Browser source can apply custom CSS to the preview to change its appearance.

 ## Configuring It

 If you want to include a viewer count for a Twitch account